Guide to Sizing Structural Firefighter Gloves

 • More protection for the back of the hand: Many injuries can occur to the back of the hand, including burns.
 The 2018 update increased the minimum amount of thermal protection in gloves, giving more protection to hands.

-• Addition of a water barrier: The update mandated that gloves are water-resistant.
-In addition, they should resist pathogens and viruses for up to an hour.
+• Addition of a water barrier: The update mandated that gloves be water-resistant and resistant to pathogens and viruses for up to an hour.

-• Updated sizing guidelines: In a large change, the NFPA changed the sizing scale for structural firefighter glove sizes to one more similar to the military scale.
+• Updated sizing guidelines: In a significant change, the NFPA changed the sizing scale for structural firefighter glove sizes to one more similar to the military scale.
 The glove sizes are now based on finger length and hand width instead of hand circumference.
-While it used to be a standard small to extra-large scale, the update made it a range of numeric sizes from 64 to 82.
+While sizing used to follow a standard small to extra-large scale, the update offers a range of numeric sizes from 64 to 82.
 The numbers correspond to the millimeter length of the index finger.
 Each size is now available in normal, wide or extra-wide, which correlates with hand width.

 These updates caused manufacturers to alter their glove designs.
 Because of the amended dimensions, the guidelines also updated the process of measuring hands for gloves.